Day Of Remembrance

 Peel, core, quarter and cut apples crosswise.
 Cook in water till fine and mushy, stirring at intervals.
 Add sugar and cook approx. 3 and 1/2 hrs., stirring constantly till desired thickness is obtained.
 Spices should be added (mixed with a little of the butter first) about 1/2 hour before butter is supposedly done.
 Butter is thick enough when a small amount is dipped on the saucer and liquid does not run around or away from it.
 Makes 10 to 11 gallons.
 May be put in jars and sealed.

-Watch our most recent Day of Remembrance Service, hosted by the Schwenkfelder Missionary Church:
+Watch a recent Day of Remembrance Service, hosted by the Schwenkfelder Missionary Church: